laravel-practice/appointment-system/README.md

 - **User Appointment Management:** Authenticated users can book appointments and view their own appointment lists.
 - **Admin Features:**
     - View All Appointments: Admin users have access to view all appointments across the system.
+    - Manage Appointments: Admin users can view and manage appointments in the system.
-    - User Management: Admin user can view the registered users in the system.
+    - User Management: Admin users can view and manage registered users in the system.
 ## Installation
 1. Clone the repository.
     ```bash